CRM systems are known to fuel explosive business growth. Businesses of all sizes are turning to them to help achieve even greater levels of success.

 The bottom line is that organizations have to determine what works best for their business instead of letting a CRM vendor decide their fate.

-With sales information scattered across different platforms and lack of integration between different systems, staff at the Corona Medical Center had to manually work on their reporting tools.
+Smart organizations like the Corona Medical Centre in Corona, CA were able to streamline their processes by identifying their problems.
+With sales information scattered across different platforms and lack of integration between different systems, the staff at the Corona Medical Center had to manually work on their reporting tools.
 This was both time and labor intensive.

 Sugar provided Corona an easy to use application that stored and shared information.
-With cross module reporting, Corona was able to effectively evaluate their sales activities.
+With cross-module reporting, Corona was able to effectively evaluate their sales activities.
 And as Synolia was able to implement Sugar, their quote software was integrated into a single sales information system.
 All of this wouldn’t have been possible if Sugar took the ‘one size fits all’ approach.

-“With Sugar, we implemented a solution that fits our business, instead of having to adapt to a rigid software system.” said Laurent Guenier, Corona Medical’s IT manager.
+“With Sugar, we implemented a solution that fits our business, instead of having to adapt to a rigid software system” said Laurent Guenier, Corona Medical’s IT manager.